AskskwBv8T2nrm4Qnj/nextcloud-salt/README.md

 With some minor refactoring, you could also use it for other distributions.
 Usage is at your own risk though, I take no responsibility for anything you mess up ;)

-Check ./example_out.txt if you want an indication of what a run does.
+Check out [this example output](example_output.txt) if you want an indication of what a state apply does.

 # Installation
 No idea how exactly you would make this repository part of a working or new environment.